las-r/cardea/README.md

 # Cardea
 An elegant compiled language based loosely off of Ruby and C.

-NOTE: This is very, VERY early in dev.
-As of right now, genuinely the only thing that this does is print strings.
+NOTE: This is very, VERY early in dev. ~~As of right now, genuinely the only thing that this does is print strings.~~ As of the rewrite, it does absolutely nothing useful at all.

 ## Installation
 WIP